 Keep reading, dude.

 What Is Fiber, and Why Do You Need It?

-Fiber is the zero-calorie, indigestible portion of carbohydrates.
+Dietary fiber is the zero-calorie, indigestible portion of carbohydrates.
 Aside from those protein bars you crush, fiber is mostly found in fruits, veggies, legumes, and grains.
 We won’t get all science-y on you, but fiber is essential for keeping you full, keeping you healthy, and perhaps most importantly, keeping your poops smoother than a baby’s bottom.

 But the party doesn’t stop there.
 Data shows that people who eat a bunch of fiber can lose as much weight as they can on fancy diets, even if they eat more calories in the process.
 As if that wasn’t enough to make you check all the nutrition facts in your pantry, people with high-fiber diets have a greater likelihood of living a long and healthy life.

 3 Signs Your Body Is Begging for Fiber

 If you’re fiber-deprived, you might know these three red flags all too well.

 Fiberforms a gel-like material in your gut, slowing down the absorption of food in your digestive system.
 When you don’t get enough of it, you’re always hungry.
 Thisstudy found that guys who ate fiber-rich meals with beans and peas felt more full than guys who ate protein-packed meals with pork and beef.

 If your poop looks more like rabbit pellets than a smooth sausage (or if you straight up can’t poop), you’re probably constipated.
 The culprit?
 You guessed it: a fiber deficiency.
 Fiber attracts water, which is like lube for your poop.
 Skimp on the fiber and you’ll be on the toilet for days.

 For more about what your poop says about your health,read this.